petarzarkov/hot-utils/README.md

 const runTillSuccess = async () => {
     try {
         // Default retry times are 5, you can pass in "forever" to retry indefinitely
-        // retries will stop as soon as isGood: true has been returned by the retried action const ehee = await HotPromise.runTillSuccess(promiseTimeout);
+        // retries will s⬆️Top as soon as isGood: true has been returned by the retried action const ehee = await HotPromise.runTillSuccess(promiseTimeout);
         return { isGood: true, result: { code: "OK", ehee } };
     } catch (error) {